Salaamun alaykum, dear readers!

 Like prophet Muhammad in verse 33:37, Rashad too was reprimanded by God for his cowardice.
 In Rashad’s case, he was rebuked for hiding his messengership for 8 years due to fear of the people.

-Like prophet Muhammad in verse 66:1, Rashad a few times made prohibitions that God did not prohibit (such as prohibiting women from leading Salat prayers in a mixed congregation).
+Like prophet Muhammad in verse 66:1, Rashad at times (due to his personal understanding) made certain prohibitions that God did not prohibit (such as prohibiting women from leading Salat prayers in a mixed congregation).

 Both messengers (Rashad and Muhammad), while possessing great character, were ultimately humans, with their own (sometimes overlapping) character flaws.